hyppne01/NOC/README.md

 ## Overview
-	NOC will escalate as needed or as requested to facilitate quicker resolution to requests and events.
+	LNRS NOC is located from various locations that monitor and control the network, when new events occur or are reported, the NOC escalates as needed or as requested to facilitate quicker resolution of requests and events.
 ## Process
 	NOC will open an incident in Pager Duty or call the OnCall for the appropriate team utilizing the information in Operational Readiness.